 Are tooth whitening treatments painful or uncomfortable?

-Depending on the whitening method you choose, and the condition of your teeth, you may or may not experience tooth sensitivity.
-None of our teeth whitening methods are considered painful or require anesthesia.
-If you do find you’re experiencing some discomfort, Dr. Miller may suggest you try an over-the-counter anti-inflammatory medication.
+At-home teeth whitening methods are not considered painful and don’t require anesthesia.
+You may experience some tooth sensitivity for a period after treatment, but this is usually minor and temporary.
+If you do find you’re experiencing some discomfort, Dr. Miller may suggest you try an over-the-counter, anti-inflammatory medication.